traefik/traefik/docs/user-guide/kubernetes.md

 !!! note
     For this example to work you need a TLS entrypoint.
 You don't have to provide a TLS certificate at this point.
 For more details see [here](/configuration/entrypoints/).

-To setup a https protected ingress, you can leverage the TLS feature of the ingress resource.
+To setup a HTTPS protected ingress, you can leverage the TLS feature of the ingress resource.

 ```yaml
 apiVersion: extensions/v1beta1